Part One: Maroon Methodology

 It wasn’t until I got older, and read Black radical historians and theorists like WEB Du Bois and Claudia Jones, CLR James and Sylvia Wynter, Eric Williams and Walter Rodney, that I gained better perspective on this issue that James Baldwin calls the Rock of Ages: this stumbling-block of economic and social underdevelopment, over which whites can easily leap, but that Black folks are forced to slowly climb – from which so many of us tumble toward despair.
 The terrible cost of admission into what our oppressors call “civilization,” but that we know better as their record of race terror.

 It wasn’t until I equipped myself with the tools of dialectical and historical materialism, that I began to grasp this problem as a totality of interrelated and mutually determining forces.
-That these are not disconnected, but are closely connected facts – that it is the suppressed roles of the slave trade, of agrarian neo-slavery and industrial discrimination, of colonial banditry and neo-colonial puppetry, that together account for why “we must run while they walk,” in Nyerere’s memorable phrase.
+That these are not disconnected, but are closely connected facts – that it is the suppressed roles of the slave trade, of agrarian neo-slavery and industrial discrimination, of colonial banditry and indirect rule, that together account for why “we must run while they walk,” in Nyerere’s memorable phrase.

 “Black Against Profit: A Primer on Capitalism and Racism” is not meant as a definitive analysis of the realities that I just described.
 It’s not an academic essay, and it’s not (strictly speaking) a polemic.
 Instead it’s an incomplete introduction, in four parts, to Black radical ideas on the connection between racism and capitalism, so far as I’ve come to know them, in my own struggle with these intertwined systems.
 It’s also a call to revolutionary action, for those now suspended on the cross of the color line and America’s falling profits.